Rashaan Salaam: Professional career

-Salaam was signed by the Toronto Argonauts of the Canadian Football League (CFL) on February 20, 2004.
-He was then suspended by the Argos in May, effectively ending his career.
+Salaam was signed by the Toronto Argonauts of the Canadian Football League (CFL) on February 20, 2004, but was suspended by the Argos in May, ending his football career.

+NFL career statistics

 Death

-Salaam was found dead on December 5, 2016, in a park in Boulder, Colorado.
+On December 5, 2016, 42-year-old Salaam was found dead in a city park (Eben G. Fine) in Boulder, Colorado.
 An autopsy was performed because authorities found a note near the body and were investigating it as a possible suicide.

-On December 29, it was confirmed that the manner of death was suicide, specifically a gunshot wound to the head, in a report released by the Boulder County coroner's office.
+Several weeks later on December 29, it was confirmed that the manner of death was suicide, specifically a gunshot wound to the head, in a report released by the Boulder County coroner's office.
 Salaam's blood-alcohol content was reportedly three times the legal driving limit and he had THC in his system.

 Salaam's family did not consent to neuropathological tests that would have revealed whether he had previously sustained chronic head trauma, such as chronic traumatic encephalopathy.
 They declined to have his brain tested to determine whether his depression had been linked to such injuries from his days as a player.